 If mobile phones are brought into school they are the responsibility of the student.
 They must remain out of sight and switched off during school hours, including break and lunch time.
 Communication between parents and students should be via the Student Receptionist.
-If a student is found using their mobile phone for any reason other than a legitimate education one (e.g. ICT, or if the teacher directs the student to use it as part of the lesson) the phone will be handed to the member of staff teaching the lesson.
+If a student is found using their mobile phone for any reason other than a legitimate educational one (e.g. in Photography lessons, or if the teacher directs the student to use it as part of the lesson) the phone will be handed to a member of staff.
 This will be taken to Student Reception and the student can collect it at the end of the day.
 Repeat offences will result in a longer ban.